theshubhamnegi/PhiChat/README.md

 2. The system extracts and chunks the text content of the file into smaller pieces.
 3. The system generates embeddings for each chunk and stores them in a **ChromaDB** collection.
 4. These chunks are then available for retrieval when asking questions.

+### Steps for selecting RAG technique:

+1. You can upload a PDF file via the upload form.
+2. Select the drop-down menu and choose the RAG technique.

 ---